Yandex Cloud

 3. Click Run.

-Once the analytical query is complete, you will see the result: distribution of taxi ride costs in specific locations.
+Once executed, the analytical query will return the distribution of taxi trip fares in specific locations.

 # time PULocationID total_amount